crodjer/qotr/FLOW.rst

    and the other is the password to channel.
  - A 128 byte salt is created using forge_.
  - The client then makes a post request to the server with the channel id and the base 64 encoded salt.
-The server encodes these.
+The server stores these.

 Connecting to channel
 =====================